 Lost wage benefits replace a portion of an employee’s wages due to a workplace injury.
 The amount and duration of your benefit payments will depend on the type and severity of the injury you sustained in the car accident.
 Four main types of lost wage benefits are available.

 Temporary Partial Disability

 You qualify for temporary partial disability benefits if you can’t work for longer than seven days or return to your job but don’t earn your regular income due to the job-related injury.
-Your payments will depend on your average weekly wage for the year prior to the accident and the percentage of disability your doctor assigns your injury.
+Your payments will depend on your average weekly wage for the year before the accident and the percentage of disability your doctor assigns your injury.

 If you can’t work, payments are two-thirds of your average weekly wage multiplied by your disability rating.
-A disability rating is a percentage a medical provider gives a patient to indicate how much the injury affects their abilities.
+A disability rating is a percentage a medical provider gives patients to indicate how much the injury affects their abilities.
 Employees who can return to work but at a reduced functional capacity receive benefit payments at two-thirds the difference between their average weekly wage before and after the injury.

 Temporary Total Disability

 If the accident caused a total disability, but only temporarily, you are eligible for temporary total disability benefits.
 That means you have a 100% disability rating from your medical provider.
 Payments are two-thirds of your average weekly wages before the accident.